 The history of kebabs in Australia is complicated.
 For a start, what do we call them?
 Are they kebabs, döner kebabs, souvlaki or gyros (pronounced ‘yeeros’ and, in South Australia, spelled yiros)?
 Or even shawarma?
 It depends on where you are and whether the purveyor of the bread-wrapped meat is of Greek, Turkish or Lebanese extraction.

-In Melbourne, said to be the third largest Greek city in the world, the souvlaki was the first widely available manifestation of the kebab.
-The Twins take-away, in Carlton’s Lygon Street, was perhaps the best known outlet, at least outside the Greek community.
+In Melbourne, said to be the third-largest Greek city in the world, the souvlaki was the first widely available manifestation of the kebab.
+The Twins takeaway, in Carlton’s Lygon Street, was perhaps the best-known outlet, at least outside the Greek community.
 The precise date of its opening is difficult to uncover, but it was certainly operating by the mid-seventies.
-The Twins was mentioned in Helen Garner’s book Monkey Grip, published in 1977.
-A magnet for people with the late-night munchies for 30 years or more, it became the Intersection Café some years ago.
+The Twins was mentioned in Helen Garner’s book Monkey Grip, published in 1977 and one of my readers has confirmed she was eating there in 1975/6.
+A magnet for people with late-night munchies for 30 years or more, it became the Intersection Café some years ago.

-In Australia, the standard flat bread, meat, salad and your choice of sauce sauce version remains a popular anytime snack – either from the take-away counter in your local shopping mall or from a café or food truck to soak up some of the alcohol after a big night on the town.
+In Australia, the standard flatbread, meat, salad and your choice of sauce version remains a popular anytime snack – either from the takeaway counter in your local shopping mall or from a café or food truck to soak up some of the alcohol after a big night on the town.